nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `add -n Betsy -sid A2345678X -cid B02`: Adds the student called Betsy with student ID A2345678X and class ID B02 to ProgrammerError.

-### <a name="view-student"></a>5.
-View Students: `view`
+### <a name="filter-student"></a>5.
+Filter List: `filter`

-Views students in ProgrammerError whose details correspond to the specified arguments provided.
+Filter the students in ProgrammerError based on the specified arguments provided (name, student ID or class ID).
 Of the three arguments, at least one has to be provided.
 Arguments can be provided in any order.
-ProgrammerError will display the list of students whose details matches all the specified arguments.
+ProgrammerError will display the filtered list of students whose details matches all the specified arguments.

-Format: `view -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID>`
+Format: `filter -n <NAME> -sid <STUDENT_ID> -cid <CLASS_ID>`

 Examples:
-- `view -sid A1234567X` Views all students whose student ID contains `A1234567X`.
+- `filter -sid A1234567X` Lists all students whose student ID contains `A1234567X`.
-- `view -n abc` Views all students whose name contains `abc`.
+- `filter -n abc` Lists all students whose name contains `abc`.
-- `view -cid B01` Views all students whose class ID contains the character sequence `B01`.
+- `filter -cid B01` Lists all students whose class ID contains the character sequence `B01`.
-- `view -n Sherwin -cid B01` Views all students whose name contains the character sequence `Sherwin` and belongs to a class with the class ID containing the character sequence `B01`.
+- `filter -n Sherwin -cid B01` Lists all students whose name contains the character sequence `Sherwin` and belongs to a class with the class ID containing the character sequence `B01`.

-### <a name="update-student"></a>6.
-Update Student's Grade : `update`
+### <a name="edit-student"></a>6.
+Edit Student's Grade : `edit`

-Updates the grade of an existing student's in the PE.
+Edits the grade of an existing student's in the PE.
+Take note that 1-indexing is used here as according to the displayed list.

-Format:`update -sid <STUDENT_ID> -grade <GRADE_SCORE>`
+Format:`edit <INDEX_IN_LIST> -n <NAME> -sid <STUDENT_ID> -grade <GRADE_SCORE>`

-- Updates the student with `<STUDENT_ID> with the grade <GRADE_SCORE>`
+- Updates the student with at the given `INDEX_IN_LIST' with the arguments provided.
 - Existing values will be updated to the input values.

 Examples:

-- `update -sid A1234567X -grade 100` Updates the grade of the student with student ID A1234567X to be 100.
+- `edit 1 -sid A1234567X` Updates the student ID of the student at index 1 (1-indexed) to A1234567X.
-- `update -sid A2345678X -grade 97.5` Updates the grade of the student with student ID A2345678X to be 97.5.
+- `edit 2 -grade 97.5` Updates the grade of the student at index 2 (1-indexed) to 97.5.

 ### <a name="delete-student"></a>7.
 Delete Student: `delete`